rackerlabs/docs-core-infra-user-guide/cloud_interfaces/API/APIdirect.rst

   tutorial material *demonstrating* simple interactions with the API

-We published these API documents primarily to support readers who are already experienced with RESTful APIs in other contexts and are seeking details specifically about Rackspace's APIs.
+We publish these API documents primarily to support readers who are already experienced with RESTful APIs in other contexts and are seeking details specifically about Rackspace's APIs.
 We don't publish a beginner-level API tutorial.